 The application to receive the SFR certification is located on this Web site.
 All requirements must be completed prior to submitting the application.

 - For the REBAC course, "Short Sales and Foreclosures: What Real Estate Professionals Need to Know," CE credit varies depending on the course provider.
 The course provider is the company that is hosting or making the course available.
 You may choose a course near you, then contact the course provider directly regarding registration for the course and CE credit availability.
-To find a course location near you please log on to training4RE.com or register online at REALTOR® University.
+To find a course location near you please log on to training4RE.com or register online at the Center for REALTOR® Development.

 I already completed a REBAC course on foreclosure and short sales.
 Do I automatically qualify for the certification?

-Those who have completed either “Foreclosure: Prevention and Opportunities for Buyer-Clients” or “Short Sales and Foreclosures: What Buyer’s Representatives Need to Know” are well on their way to meeting the education requirements of this certification.
+Those who have completed the “Short Sales and Foreclosures: What Buyer’s Representatives Need to Know” are well on their way to meeting the education requirements of this certification.
 In addition, students only need to complete the three Webinars and submit the application and fee to earn the SFR® certification.

 I’m not sure if the foreclosure or short sales class I took previously was from REBAC.
 How can I tell?